Mast Cell Cancer In Dogs: For Us, A Little Bump And A Big Scare

 The doctor felt the bump and thought it was nothing to worry about it .. that he would aspirate and, as he put it, a cream cheese like substance would come out.
 ‘So, like a zit?’, I asked.
 Yep.
 “Cool, I can handle that.’

-I waited in the lobby, filling the time turning the pages in the People magazine I had selected from their table.
+I waited in the lobby, filling the time by turning the pages in the People magazine I had selected from their table.
 “This is actually quite a few more pages than I normally get through”, I thought.
 “Huh?
 I wonder if Berlin is giving them a fuss?”, I thought.
 The vet tech and doctor came out with Berlin and we re-entered the private room.
 They let me know that when they aspirated the bump, instead of puss, blood came out.
 Lots of blood.
 If that alone wasn’t worrisome, their stoic faces communicated their disappointment of the bump’s contents.

 The vet suggested a biopsy to know for sure what we were dealing with.
 Of course, how could I say no?